piku235/JungiThemeBundle/Resources/doc/configuration.md

         # symfony service id
         id:                   jungi_theme.holder.default

-        # whether to ignore a situation when the theme selector will not match any theme for the request.
+        # whether to ignore a situation when the theme selector will do not match any theme for the request.
         ignore_null_theme:    true

     # theme selector configuration